fetchai/docs/pages/guides/CosmPy/QueryingAddressBalances.md

 ```

 which will return the value of the (integer) funds held by the address with the specified
 denomination.
-If the `denom` argument is omitted the function will return the fee denomination specified in the `NetworkConfig` object used to initialize the `LedgerClient`.
+If the `denom` argument is omitted the function will return the fee denomination specified in the `NetworkConfig` object used to initialize the `LedgerClient`